Brinkworth, Wiltshire: History

+The name Brinkworth probably derives from the Old English Bryncaworð meaning 'Brynca's enclosure'.

 Brinkworth Manor was given to Malmesbury Abbey by the nobleman Leofsige, sometime before the Domesday Book survey of 1086.
 The abbey held the land until the Dissolution of the Monasteries, at which time it was granted to William Stumpe.
 It then passed into the family of the Earl of Berkshire and Suffolk, until it was sold privately between 1858 and 1960.
 It is likely that the other estate of Brinkworth mentioned in Domesday, that held by Tochi, survived through the ensuing centuries as separate, smaller estates within the northern section of the parish (probably including Clitchbury Farm, Waldron's Farm and Whitehouse Farm).
 Grittenham is mentioned separately in the survey and was held at the time by Malmesbury Abbey.
 Following the dissolution it was granted to John Aycliffe, from whom it descended to the Lords Holland, who sold it privately at the end of the nineteenth century.

 Geography

 The village stands on a ridge overlooking the Dauntsey Vale to the south.
 Two tributaries of the Bristol Avon flow east–west across the parish: the Woodbridge Brook passes to the north of the village, while the Brinkworth Brook passes to the south and then forms the southwestern boundary of the parish.
-Towards the eastern boundary of the parish the Brinkworth Brook is joined by a small brook which drains the Royal Wootton Basset area.
+Towards the eastern boundary of the parish the Brinkworth Brook is joined by a small brook which drains the Royal Wootton Bassett area.